strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start.md

 You will see your restaurant listed in the entries.

-## 6. Add categories to the "Category" Content Type
+## 6. Add categories to the "Category" Collection Type

 Navigate to [**COLLECTION TYPES** - **Categories**](http://localhost:1337/admin/plugins/content-manager/category?source=content-manager).